Gh0stWalk3r/dotnetdevsaustria.github.io/content/post/Main.en.md

 draft: false
 ---

+The DotNetDevs.at are a association, which activities are not about gaining profit, it's purpose is to spread of knowledge and experience about usage of .NET technologies.

+Our goals are:

-The .NET Developers Austria are no new .NET Community, but an union of already exisitng communities to make if easier for potential new participants to joind an existing community.
+- make it easier for new participants to find existing communities
+- offer existing members more choice
+- promote the exchange between the different communities